 13. PACK JUGS OF FROZEN WATER

 One of the best camping hacks of all is packing jugs of frozen water to bring alongside you.
 If you are car camping, bring as many of those as you will slot in your coolers. they are available in handy within the following ways.

 once you pour ice into a cooler, it melts, turns to water, and must be poured out.
 All the while, it soaks whatever food items are within the cooler and limits the packaging you will bring.

 2. They become drinking water:

-Melted ice during a cooler could also be dirty from food packaging or repeated hands sifting through it to seek out things.
+Melted ice in a cooler could also be dirty from food packaging or repeated hands sifting through it to seek out things.
 However, jugs of ice just become cool beverages once they need to melt.

 Because there is less area on a jug of ice, it also takes much longer to melt than ice cubes.